Tyrian is an top-down shooter; its main points of interest include many different gameplay modes, weapon and ship upgrades.

-A special weapon can be acquired when one of your weapons is charged near full capacity.
-The small ship indicating your level of power at the top left hand corner of the screen will be read the number 8 when a weapon is near full capacity.
-Beware, when you are destroyed the power of your weapons drops by one level.
+During arcade mode, special weapons can be acquired when one of the player's weapons are charged to near full capacity.
+The ship icon in the top left of the screen indicates the player's power level; this icon will read '8' when a weapon is near full capacity.
+When a ship is destroyed, the weapon power level drops by one.

 While some of the special weapons can be fired continuously, others can only be used after they have had enough time to recharge.

-- Attracts power ups and coins when you continually press the fire button.
+- Attractor - Attracts power ups and coins when continually pressing the fire button.

-- Repulses shots when you continually press the fire button.
+- Repulsor - Repulses shots when continually pressing the fire button.

-- When you press the fire button you will fire an ice shot, which freezes enemies.
-Because of their inertia they can still move, but will be unable to fire shots.
-This weapon is especially helpful with bosses, but only lasts for a limited amount of time on more powerful enemies.
+- Ice Beam - When pressing the fire button the ship will fire an ice shot, which freezes enemies.
+Because of their inertia, they can still move, but will be unable to fire.